Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: EXPERIMENTS

 \subsection{Manipulation Policy Comparison}

 As shown in \tablemk\ref{table:main}, our proposed method (\textit{Ours}) outperforms all baselines across all tasks.
 The vision-only baseline, \textit{RISE}, performs well on tasks with strong visual information (Open Box, Reorientation) but struggles significantly on the Flip task.
 This task requires precise manipulation driven by tactile feedback, which \textit{RISE} lacks.
 This observation aligns with findings reported in 3DTacDex~\cite{wu2024canonical}.
 The \textit{3DTacDex-P} baseline, which employs visuo-tactile concatenation, demonstrates poor overall performance, even underperforming \textit{RISE}.
 We also observed that during training, \textit{3DTacDex-P} achieves lower hand-joint prediction error compared to other methods.
 These are likely due to overfitting to tactile patterns, which are similar across different expert demonstrations, while visuals varied a lot due to the larger workspace compared to the original method.
 The \textit{FoAR} baseline, despite careful threshold selection for contact prediction, is unstable.
 While it performs well on the Reorientation task, it fails on both Open Box and Flip tasks.
 In these failures, the policy reaches the object but cannot apply the correct manipulation forces.
-Analysis of the expert dataset shows frequent contact changes during manipulation.
-Manual thresholding struggles to handle these variations, resulting in inconsistent contact labels and poor performance.
+Expert data reveals frequent contact changes, making manual thresholding unreliable and leading to inconsistent contact labels.
 In contrast, \textit{Ours} mitigates tactile overfitting by dynamically adjusting visuo-tactile attention across diverse tasks without relying on manual labeling, demonstrating robust generalization and consistent performance.